MikeAxtell/ShortStack/README.md

 prefetch SRR3222445
 fasterq-dump SRR3222445
 ```
 You will now have 3 `.fastq` files of raw (untrimmed) sRNA-seq reads.
-These data are derived from Col-0 *Arabidopsis thaliana* from immature inflorescence tissues (see Wang et al. 2017 <https://doi.org/10.1111/tpj.13463>)
+These data are derived from Col-0 *Arabidopsis thaliana* immature inflorescence tissues (see Wang et al. 2017 <https://doi.org/10.1111/tpj.13463>)

 ### Known RNAs
 To get a list of known RNAs, we will use all [miRBase](https://www.mirbase.org) annotated mature miRNAs from miRBase.
 First, download the `mature.fa` file from miRBase at <https://www.mirbase.org/ftp.shtml>.
 Then filter it to get only the `ath` ones (*e.g.* the ones from *A. thaliana*).